 Ingredients

-- 1 medium onion, diced small
+- 1 medium onion - diced small

-- 2 stalks celery, diced small
+- 2 stalks celery - diced small

-- 1 carrot, peeled and diced small
+- 1 medium carrot - peeled and diced small

-- ½ tsp. salt
+- ½ teaspoon salt

-- ½ tsp. ground black pepper
+- ½ teaspoon ground black pepper

-- 1 Tbsp.
-Herbs de Province
+- 1 tablespoon Herbs de Province

-- 1 Tbsp.
-Dijon mustard
+- 1 tablespoon Dijon mustard

-- 1 cup French lentils (Puy lentils), rinsed
+- 1 cup French lentils - Puy lentils, rinsed

-- 1 cup brown basmati rice
+- 1 cup brown basmati rice - see notes

 - 2 cups vegetable broth